Welcome to the Epidermolysis Bullosa Clinic

 Adult EB Clinic Link: https://stanfordhealthcare.org/medical-clinics/blistering-disease-clinic.html

-Helpful links for more information about epidermolysis bullosa.
+Click here for helpful links with more information about epidermolysis bullosa.